 James Stanek, Public Works Commissioner, will present his findings on costs associated with outsourcing the Deer Management Plan to the USDA, Wildlife (dis)Services.
 Plan implementation will also be on the agenda.

-, Stanek presented no prep material in advance, he'll discuss the issues at the meeting.
+The agenda is here, Stanek presented no prep material in advance, he'll discuss the issues at the meeting.